 Send personalized acknowledgement, confirmation and reminder messages to the attendees within your subblocks.
 This can be helpful if you have unique cut-off dates per subblock as you can send a reminder to the subblock owner (see point 10) to reserve hotel rooms one week before each subblock’s cut-off date.

 Easily customize your payment settings on a per subblock basis to include specific hotel billing instructions, bulk discounts, or free nights.
 Access this section at the bottom of the subblock details page.

 Sometimes less is more.
 Say your event only has two subblocks: one for VIPs, and one for everyone else.
-The group of non-VIPs don’t need to know they’re not the special ones.
-By hiding the subblock name, you can save on hurt feelings, or potential confusion.
+The group of non-VIPs doesn’t need to know they’re not the special ones.
+By hiding the subblock name, you can save on hurt feelings or potential confusion.

 Hide the subblock name by selecting “hide sub-block name” in subblock settings.

-In your invitation to reserve hotel rooms, include a magic word (or “pass code” if you want to be boring about it) that the attendee can enter to be taken to the page of the subblock they belong to.
+In your invitation to reserve hotel rooms, including a magic word (or “passcode” if you want to be boring about it) that the attendee can enter to be taken to the page of the subblock they belong to.
 These are great for conferences where you want to enable your attendees to enter “Exhibitor” or “Speaker” to access specific inventory.

 Alternatively, send attendees a direct link to the subblock they belong to for a higher touch option when you know you’ll be sending specific links to certain attendees.
-It also allows for greater control over your inventory as the general public (main block) doesn’t have an option to enter a pass code to see if additional inventory/better rates are available for different groups.
+It also allows for greater control over your inventory as the general public (main block) doesn’t have the option to enter a passcode to see if additional inventory/better rates are available for different groups.

 Add owner first name, last name, email and internal notes to each of your subblocks.
 This is helpful when an attendee (coach for example) is requesting a block of 20 rooms.
 The event organizer knows who to contact for any communication.
 Easily export this information into the Sub-block Details report for quick communication.